anaistong/Data-Science-Projects/README.md

 - In this project I utilised unsupervised learning to cluster a dataset of penguins into species-based groups.

 ## Project 12 - Predicting Movie Rental Durations
 - Using my regression knowledge, I built a regression model which will help predict the number of days a customer rents a DVD.

+## Project 13 - Analyzing Students' Mental Health
+- In this SQL project, I used my data manipulation skills to explore the data from a study on the mental health of international students.